Não aprovou cookies click em:

 Portuguese Presidency of the Pompidou Group (2019-2022):

-Portugal chaired the Pompidou Group for the 2019-2022 quadrennium, with the priority objective of implementing the work programme "Sustainable Drug Policies Respectful of Human Rights", the Stavanger Ministerial in November 2018.
+Portugal chaired the Pompidou Group for the 2019-2022 quadrennium, with the priority objective of implementing the "Sustainable Drug Policies Respectful of Human Rights" work programme, adopted at the Stavanger Ministerial Conference in November 2018.

 Main initiatives: